toumaz/toumaz.github.io/shipped.md

 ## King (2018-present)

-Developer on the game technology team for Candy Crush Saga.
+Senior developer on the game technology team for Candy Crush Saga.

+* Ownership of long-term technical stability and operative capabilities of the game, responsible evolution of legacy systems, and further development.
+* Supporting and mentoring production teams to help ensure technical KPIs for new functionality, defining standards and educating across different crafts in technical design, optimization of real-time applications, and performance key figures.
+* Working closely to production including regular releases of features to several hundred million players every two weeks, with active participation in incident management as necessary.

 ## Tension Graphics (2011-2018)